 Addressing a rally in India’s capital New Delhi, Prakash Karat, the national coordinator of the Communist Party of India (Marxist), demanded an immediate ceasefire in Gaza and for Israel to be held accountable for committing genocide and war crimes.

-Left parties in India including CPI (M), the Communist Party of India (CPI), and Communist Party of India (Marxist-Leninist) Liberation, had given a nationwide call for protest in solidarity with Palestine and against the Indian government’s pro-Israeli policies on October 7.
+Left parties in India including CPI (M), the Communist Party of India (CPI), and the Communist Party of India (Marxist-Leninist) Liberation, had given a nationwide call for protest in solidarity with Palestine and against the Indian government’s pro-Israeli policies on October 7.
 Protests were held in several Indian states including Tamil Nadu, Jammu and Kashmir, and West Bengal.

 Several rallies were organized at Sharea Faisal and Teen Talwar in Karachi, Pakistan, on October 6 and 7.
 The protest calls were given by several political parties as well as progressive and left movements such as the Aurat March and Progressive Students Collective.